stax76/KeyLauncher/README.md

 The list on the left side has a context menu showing most of the features and their shortcuts.

-KeyLauncher analyzes the content, if it detects that the content is launchable then it will lauch it (using shell execute), otherwise copy it to the clipboard.
+KeyLauncher analyzes the content, if it detects that the content is launchable then it will launch it (using shell-execute), otherwise copy it to the clipboard.

 Pressing enter starts the launch process.